ccedacero/covid-19/README.md

 This first version is not dry at all.
 I will restructure the website, add additional functionality, and clean up redundant code soon.

+Website can be seen live at : http://documentingcorona.com/